 - Monarch: Monarch is an amazing social sharing plugin which is a part of the elegant theme membership if you are using Elegant Themes.
 Simple Share Buttons Adder is a free alternative.

-- W3 Total Cache: A plugin to help speed up your site.
-I will show you how to use this in my WordPress Speed guide.
+- WP Rocket: A plugin to help speed up your site.

 - WordFence Security: An antivirus, firewall and security plugin for your site